peter-tanner/peter-tanner/README.md

 - 📘 Currently Learning about: microwave circuits, simulating microwave-frequency (>1GHz) circuits in Ansys HFSS
 - 🔧 Working as an undergraduate systems engineer at Orexplore Technologies.
 Research engineer at UWA System Health Lab
 - 🚀 Volunteering as avionics member at UWA Aerospace, former avionics project manager
-- ⛏ Currently working on: STM32WLE5 lora development board with 30 dBm tx power
+- ⛏ Currently working on: Neptunium PCB and pyro drivers - Starcore flight computer successor

 Feel free to talk to me on Discord!
 Peterus#5341